bosonprotocol/contracts/docs/contracts/overview.md

 BosonRouter.requestVoucherETHETH()
 ```

-   Alternatively, if the Buyer is in possession of a specific non-transferrable NFT
+   Alternatively, if the Buyer is in possession of a specific conditional token
    (specified by Seller when offer is made), she would be eligible for a special
    price or other offer when she commits to redeem the voucher.
 The Buyer could obtain
    the NFT by, for instance, completing a quest.
 The protocol checks to see if the user